getCannaBiz/cannabiz-menu/readme.txt

 = 2.2 =
 *   Added updates to `.pot` file for localization in `languages/wp-dispensary.pot`
-*   Added all default WP Dispensary menu types to the Permalinks Settings page in `admin/class-wp-dispensary-permalink-settings.php`
+*   Added all default CannaBiz Menu menu types to the Permalinks Settings page in `admin/class-wp-dispensary-permalink-settings.php`
 *   Bugfix with the `WP_Dispensary_Version` name in `includes/class-wp-dispensary.php`
 *   Updated permalink base codes for the `flowers` permalink base in `admin/post-types/wp-dispensary-flowers.php`
 *   Updated permalink base codes for the `concentrates` permalink base in `admin/post-types/wp-dispensary-concentrates.php`